grange85/ahfow-www/collections/_posts/2004/2004-02-04-galaxie-500-dvd-in-may.markdown

 - galaxie 500
 tags: []
 ---

-<p>Following on from last years "treasure hunt" for video of Galaxie 500 the three former members are in the process of finishing compiling a double-DVD release which is scheduled for release on 25 May.
-It will be released through independent DVD label Plexifilm.</p>
+Following on from last years "treasure hunt" for video of Galaxie 500 the three former members are in the process of finishing compiling a double-DVD release which is scheduled for release on 25 May.
+It will be released through independent DVD label Plexifilm.